Skip to main content

 Traffic control will be on site during working hours to help you move through the area.

 A temporary lay down area will be established within Council verge, directly opposite the Sexton Street Park car park.
 This area will accommodate two site caravans and some construction materials and equipment.
-The space will be clearly delineated and managed to ensure safe access and minimal disruption to people travelling through the area.
+The space will be clearly defined and managed to ensure safe access.
+This approach will minimise disruption for people travelling through the area.

-Some trees will be removed on the Sexton Street bend to allow for construction of the new footpath and to widen the road.
-We will replant trees within the local area, in line with Council’s commitment to keep our suburbs cooler, shadier and greener.
+Some trees will be removed on the Sexton Street bend to allow construction of the new footpath.
+Tree removal will also support road widening in this location.

 For more information, you can: